gurock/trcli/README.md

   -f, --file          Filename and path.
   --close-run         Close the newly created run --title             Title of Test Run to be created in TestRail.
-  --case-matcher      Mechanism to match cases between the JUnit report and
+  --case-matcher      Mechanism to match cases between the report and
                       TestRail.
-  --suite-id          Suite ID for the results they are reporting.  [x>=1] --suite-name        Suite name to submit results to.
+  --suite-id          Suite ID to submit results to.  [x>=1] --suite-name        Suite name to submit results to.
   --run-id            Run ID for the results they are reporting (otherwise the
-                      tool will attempt to create a new run).  [x>=1] --milestone-id      Milestone ID to which the Test Run should be associated to.  [x>=1]
+                      tool will attempt to create a new run).  [x>=1] --plan-id           Plan ID with which the Test Run will be associated.
+                      [x>=1]
+  --config-ids        Comma-separated configuration IDs to use along with Test
+                      Plans (i.e.: 34,52).
+  --milestone-id      Milestone ID to which the Test Run should be associated
+                      to.  [x>=1]
   --section-id        Section ID to create new sections with test cases under